promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 front_page = false
 +++

-After five years in development, the recommendations of a multi-million-dollar decision support project are delivered to a committee of decision-makers who patently ignore them.
+After three years in development, the recommendations of a multi-million-dollar decision support project are delivered to a committee of decision-makers who patently ignore them.
-A nine-figure data-science company lays off 60% of its workforce after two years failing to develop a Machine Learning (ML) model that can bring value to its target market.
+A nine-figure data-science company lays off 60% of its workforce after two years failing to develop a Machine Learning (ML) solution that can bring value to its target market.
 A hospital scrubs its efforts to integrate clinical support software after failing to make useful recommendations, more than three years and $60 million later.
 Mega-scale data science waste is commonplace.